wakeupthecat/HttpSweetHttp/HOW_TO_LAUNCH_GAST_SCRIPTS.md

 If you use to struggle with this issue as well, take a look at it in https://github.com/wakeupthecat/lanzaras for me it has been "THE SOLUTION".

+### Installing gastona in Linux

+Suposing you have downloaded gastona.jar and you are in the same directory, these are the steps I use to follow

+      sudo cp gastona.jar /usr/lib
+      sudo chmod 777 /usr/lib/gastona.jar

+then create a file named gastona with the content

+      #!/bin/sh
+      exec "java" -jar /usr/lib/gastona.jar "$@"

+copy it to /usr/bin and change the permissions

+      sudo cp gastona /usr/bin
+      sudo chmod 777 /usr/bin/gastona

+now we can run any gast script by simply typing

+       gastona myscript.gast

+or, if the first line of the gast file is

+       #!/usr/bin/gastona

+it can be launched from terminal with

+       ./myscript.gast

+Finally, in order to be able to launch a gast script from the file explorer, the option "Run executable text files when they are opened" has to be set in Edit / Preferences / Behavior.

 ### Using autoStart.gast

 Having gastona.jar in the directory make a file called autoStart.gast with either the